-This course is planned as a remote event.
+This course is a remote event.

 This five-day module will consider the challenge of making predictions from days to seasons ahead.

 The predictability of the atmosphere in the medium and extended range will be considered, including different aspects of the Earth system which give rise to predictability on longer time scales.
 Elements of a probabilistic forecast system as well as its calibration and verification will be presented.

 The course is a combination of lectures, hands-on practicals and group discussion sessions and will include some elements of pre-course study.

 Please note that this course does not cover methodologies for downscaling/post-processing, probabilistic products or discuss decadal prediction.